Anthony F. Beavers

 In this presentation, I will show how to model some elementary features of cognition using cellular computing.
 We will look at both engineered and associative networks designed by this method to demonstrate how associativity can be used to learn the ABCs, basic sequences, and even a bit of natural language competence without parsing.
 The main takeaway will concern the value of (literally) seeing how associativity can account for these basic cognitive operations.

-In this presentation, I will address changing paradigms in cognitive science by looking at some architectural features of dynamic associative networks and say a few words about what they imply for eliminating the inside-outside distinction from the theoretical framework of cognitive science.
+In this presentation, I will address changing paradigms in cognitive science by looking at some architectural features of Dynamic Associative Networks and say a few words about what they imply for eliminating the inside-outside distinction from the theoretical framework of cognitive science.
 Along these lines, I will suggest that there are AI reasons to push in the direction of more biologically-motivated enactivist paradigms and that doing so continues the effort to reframe central questions concerning cognition that may persistently stand in our way.

 Is cognitive science still recovering from a 350 year old mistake?
 In this presentation, I will propose that, in addition to argument elsewhere, LLMs suggest 1) that the representational theory of mind is false, 2) that the information-transfer model of communication is false, and 3) that there is no symbol grounding problem to solve.
 I will do so specifically by addressing Descartes' criteria for mindedness, which includes among other linguistic competences, the ability to sequence speech.
 If Descartes knew about LLMs, he would have never been pushed to dualism in the first place and would have continued the trajectory that history provided him, one based on framing questions of cognition as guidance control problems.